 This post may contain affiliate links.
 Please read my disclosure policy.

-In diner lingo, there are a lot of variations of fried egg lingo as well as many types of fried eggs.
+In diner lingo, there’s a lot of variations of fried egg lingo as well as many types of fried eggs.
 For an over-medium egg, the white is firm and the yolk is slightly runny and like a loose and jammy custard.

 Cracking an egg into a bowl first: I tried cracking the egg into the pan directly and into a small bowl first.
 Both methods cook the egg the same way, but cracking the egg into a bowl helps to keep the yolk stay in the center of the white easily, resulting a better-looking fried egg.
 If you’re in a rush in the morning, and don’t want to clean extra dishes, you can skip it.